 On September 20th, Lenovo officially released two high-performance portable laptops – ThinkPad X1 extreme and ThinkPad P1.

-ThinkPad X1 extreme uses the 8th generation Intel Core i7 standard voltage processor and the NVIDIA GTX 1050Ti graphics card for the first time in the ThinkPad X1 series products.
+The ThinkPad X1 extreme uses the 8th-generation Intel Core i7 standard voltage processor and the NVIDIA GTX 1050Ti graphics card.

 It supports up to 64GB dual-channel memory and PCle NVMe high-speed M.2 SSD.
-Compared to the main lightweight and portable ThinkPad x1 Carbon, the laptop pays more attention to performance and efficiency.
+Compared to the ThinkPad x1 Carbon, this laptop is more focused on performance and efficiency.

 In this guide, I will remove the ThinkPad X1 Extreme bottom case to access the battery, M.2 SSD, RAM, CMOS battery, cooling fan, heatsink, hard drive, Wi-Fi card, and motherboard.